Genivia/snapSJOT/README.md

 How to snapSJOT JSON
 --------------------

-`snapSJOT.convert(data)` returns a SJOT schema for the given JSON data.
+`snapSJOT.convert(data)` returns a SJOT schema for the given JSON or JS value.
 Use snapSJOT with node.js as follows:

 ```js
 var snapSJOT = require("snapsjot");